endangereddataweek/endangereddataweek.org/_events/2017-04-17-indiana-university-data-stories.md

 layout: post
 date: "2017-04-17"
 time: "10:00:00 AM"
+excerpt: >
-excerpt: "Librarians and archivists at IU Libraries will tell their data stories and discuss the at-risk data they steward.
-Interviews will be posted ..."
+  Librarians and archivists at IU Libraries will tell their data stories and discuss the at-risk data they steward.
+Interviews will be posted ...
 location_city: "Indiana University Libraries"
 location_physical: "Wells Library Scholars Commons"
 title: "Indiana University Data Stories"